The Ultimate Vegetarian Guide to Tbilisi

 Service Charge and Taxes

-Vegetarian Georgian food often has the lower price tags, while the Thai and vegan food will be a little more expensive, but still reasonable.
+Vegetarian Georgian food often has the lower price tags than the meaty dishes, while international cuisines will be a little more expensive, but still reasonable.

 Top Tip – ‘The Law of Lobio’